 You can specify whether you are using local files (if you have no sitewide protocol and names and IDs are kept locally on server), Active Directory services, lightweight directory access protocol (LDAP), or the sitewide network information service (NIS).

 Note: When specifying servers on the Name Service Client screen, you must use IP addresses rather than hostnames, because the system may require a name service client to determine the IP address from the hostname.

-Local Files Only The Local Files Only selection specifies that an external name server will not be used.
+Local Files Only

+The Local Files Only selection specifies that an external name server will not be used.
 All user and group name to ID mapping will be done using local users and groups.
+See "Local Users and Groups" on page 35.

+Active Directory

-See "Local Users and Groups" on page 34.
-Active Directory Active Directory is a directory service that implements LDAP in a Windows environment.
+Active Directory is a directory service that implements LDAP in a Windows environment.
 It provides a hierarchical structure for organizing access to data.
 CIFS authentication will automatically use the Active Directory service.

 Note: The Active Directory section is disabled if there are no Active Directory DNS servers specified.
-See "DNS and Hostnames" on page 50.
-The following Active Directory components appear on the Name Service Client screen: Active Directory Specifies the full domain name of the Active Directory.
+See "DNS and Hostnames" on page 51.

+The following Active Directory components appear on the Name Service Client screen:

+Active Directory domain Specifies the full domain name of the Active Directory.
 Note: If you later change the server hostname on which SGI Management Center for InfiniteStorage (SMC IS) runs, you must rejoin the Active Directory domain because the Active Directory Security Identifier (SID) will be changed.
 Domain Controller Specifies a domain controller.
 Administrative user Specifies the user with administrator privileges.

+Administrative user

+Allow this user to

+remotely manage CIFS

+share permissions

-Allow this user to remotely manage CIFS share permissions Specifies whether or not the Administrative user shown will be able to use the Windows MMC Computer
+Specifies whether or not the Administrative user shown will be able to use the Windows MMC Computer

+Password

 Management GUI to manipulate CIFS share permissions remotely when you join the Active Directory domain.

+Specifies the password for the administrator user.
+For security reasons, the Active Directory password cannot contain the following characters:

+Re-enter password UID/GID Mapping

-Password Specifies the password for the administrator user.
-For security reasons, the Active Directory password cannot contain the following characters: ; & '<>?[] Re-enter password Verifies the password for the administrative user.
-UID/GID Mapping Lets you manage UNIX user ID (UID) and group ID (GID) mapping on the Active Directory server, using one of the following: • RFC 2307 (Microsoft Windows Server 2003 R2) .
-In order for this to function correctly: The Active Directory domain controller must be running Microsoft Windows Server 2003 R2.
-The Identity Management for UNIX service must be installed on the domain controller.
-You must use the UNIX Attributes tab in Active Directory user management to set up UIDs and GIDs for all users requiring access to this system. • Microsoft Windows Services For UNIX .
-In order for this to function correctly: Microsoft Windows Services for UNIX must be installed on the Active Directory domain controller.
-You must use the UNIX Attributes tab in Active Directory user management to set up UIDs and GIDs for all users requiring access to this system. • Automatic assignment based on Windows SID.
+Verifies the password for the administrative user.

+Lets you manage UNIX user ID (UID) and group ID (GID) mapping on the Active Directory server, using one of the following:

+- RFC 2307 (Microsoft Windows Server 2003 R2).
+In order for this to function correctly: - The Active Directory domain controller must be running Microsoft Windows Server 2003 R2. - The Identity Management for UNIX service must be installed on the domain controller. - You must use the UNIX Attributes tab in Active Directory user management to set up UIDs and GIDs for all users requiring access to this system. - Microsoft Windows Services For UNIX.
+In order for this to function correctly: - Microsoft Windows Services for UNIX must be installed on the Active Directory domain controller. - You must use the UNIX Attributes tab in Active Directory user management to set up UIDs and GIDs for all users requiring access to this system. - Automatic assignment based on Windows SID.
 In this mode, UIDs and GIDs are automatically based on the Windows SID and are set to be in the range 16777216 through 33554431.